 Get, verify, and write the KDE live image¶

 Prior to installation, the first step is to download the live image and write that to a DVD or a USB thumb drive.
 As stated earlier, the image will be bootable, just like any other installation media for Linux.
 You can find the latest KDE image in the download section for Rocky Linux 9 live images.

-Now verify the image with the CHECKSUM file using the following (note: this is an example!
-Make sure your image name and CHECKSUM files match):
+Verify the image with the CHECKSUM file by using the following (note: this is an example!
+Ensure your image name and CHECKSUM files match):

 sha256sum -c CHECKSUM --ignore-missing Rocky-9-KDE-x86_64-latest.iso.CHECKSUM

 If all goes well, you should receive this message: